5 Treatment Options for Obstructive Sleep Apnea –

 Obstructive Sleep Apnea causes breathing to repeatedly stop and start while you sleep.
 It happens when something partly or completely blocks the upper airway as you snooze.
 If you think that you have OSA, the first thing that you need to do is to see a doctor and undergo a sleep apnea test.
 OSA should be diagnosed and treated promptly.

 Treatment depends on the severity of your obstructive sleep apnea.
-People with mild apnea have a wider variety of treatment options while those who have moderate to severe apnea, a number of other treatments are available.
+People with mild apnea have a wider variety of treatment options than those who have moderate to severe apnea.

-Here is the list of the treatment options for obstructive sleep apnea.
+Here is the list of treatment options for obstructive sleep apnea.

 One of the treatment options for OSA is lifestyle changes.
 If you have a milder case of sleep apnea, your doctor may recommend making lifestyle changes.
 These changes include losing weight and quitting smoking and drinking.